pareidolialjebus/VL53L0X-MQTT-Tripwire/README.md

 - Message "3" - Sets calibration to set laser 1 minimum range.
 This is the shortes range it will consider as a trigger.
 By default 0.
 - Message "4" - Sets calibration to set laser 2 minimum range.
 This is the shortes range it will consider as a trigger.
 By default 0.

 Use these modes to set up your tripwire so it's only detecting motion at the exact points you want.
-Useful for using to monitor small spaces like a mail slot while avoiding the bog that likes to dance around under it and bark at the postman.
+Useful for using to monitor small spaces like a mail slot while avoiding the dog that likes to dance around under it and bark at the postman.

 Ignoring this ability means it functions the same as version 0.4 (over the full range of a few millimetres to 2 metres).